-Wynfield House Home for the Deaf is a residential care home providing personal and nursing care to 11 people aged 65 and over at the time of the inspection.
-The service specialises in the care of profoundly deaf elderly and infirm people.
-The service can support up to 19 people in one adapted building.
+Chester House Care Home is a residential care home providing personal care to 11 people aged 65 and over at the time of the inspection.
+The service can support up to 14 people.

 People's experience of using this service and what we found